MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaContactDelta.md

 ## SYNOPSIS
 Get newly created, updated, or deleted organizational contacts without having to perform a full read of the entire collection.
 See change tracking for details.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgContactDelta](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgContactDelta?view=graph-powershell-1.0)

 ## SYNTAX